Badges, page 2

 jukendo is also being practiced in Japan here today, although it is a

 Back to the badge: The figure below the mask is the insignia for the

-rail.
-These were IJA units stationed in Manchuria and assigned to defend
+a rail.
+These were IJA units stationed in Manchuria and assigned to

 The reverse is rather plain, having just an inscription.
 It reads ‘Kantou-

-exists.
-Now the area is called Yanbian Korean Autonomous Prefecture,
+course no longer exists.
+Now the area is called Yanbian Korean

-and though located in China is mostly populated with Koreans.
+Autonomous Prefecture, and though located in China is mostly

-the Moribe Unit, or perhaps the competition was between different units
+within the Moribe Unit, or perhaps the competition was between

-and the Moribe Unit gained a prize, each contributing member receiving a
+different units and the Moribe Unit gained a prize, each contributing

 The obverse is enameled, with laurel branches and a